 Asked in a newspaper interview five years ago about what she does for a living, Winnie Odinga curtly replied, โI work for my father, I am his bodyguardโ.

-Brief as it was, the response was quite precise, as it answers a question that many are asking: how the last-born child of former Prime Ministerย Raila Odingaย has been thrust into the centre of post-poll controversies and succession politics of the Odingas.
+Brief as it was, the response was quite precise.
+It answers a question that many are asking: how the last-born child of former Prime Ministerย Raila Odingaย has been thrust into the center of post-poll controversies and succession politics of the Odingas.

-Over time, she has emerged as her fatherโs confidant โ a close ally and operative who is trusted with first-hand information on Railaโs political moves, including high-profile underhand dealings.
+Over time, she has emerged as her fatherโs confidant.
+She is a close ally and operative trusted with first-hand information on Railaโs political moves.
+This includes high-profile underhand dealings.

-The current arrangement, which has placed Winnie at the centre of Odingaโs political operations has, however, created a lot of disquiet, mainly because she has thrown certain individuals โ who previously enjoyed direct access and influence on Odinga โ off balance.
+The current arrangement, which has placed Winnie at the center of Odingaโs political operations, has, however, created a lot of disquiet.
+Mainly because she has thrown certain individuals off balance.
+These are individuals who previously enjoyed direct access and influence on Odinga.

 At some point, the International Business and Corporate Communications graduate from Philadelphia, US, is reported to have influenced who got an audience with her father.